-It's the first day of school for Emily and Karen starts college.
+It's the first day of school for Lilly and Karen starts college.
 Carol is bored so she decides to go to college and enrols in the same classes as Karen, to her embarrassment.
 Dana dumps Rich over his lackadaisical attitude to school.

 A movie company is coming to Port Washington and all the Lambert girls try out for a role in the movie.
 However, only one can get the part.
 Carol is baking cookies for Lilly's class's bake sale, when it suddenly becomes competitive.